adamlazz/rsink/README.md

 ```

+* If the source folder does not exist on the destination, it will be created.
 * There can be 0 or more excludes.
 * There are space characters between the tokens in each line.
 * There must be a new line at the end of the `config` file.

 ## Profiles

-The `profiles` directory contains files that separate the
+The `profiles` directory contains files that create different sets of options for rsync to use.
+The profile name is the name of the file.

-Each profile file contains a list of options that rsync uses.
 For example, the `sink` profile uses rsync archive mode (`-a`) and lists the following options:

 ```
 progress